themaninthesuitcase/themaninthesuitcase.github.io/_drafts/jhs-overdrive-clone-build.md

 ## PCB Design

+_Ominous warning: this isn't all true by the end of our journey._

 This bit is a lot harder.
 For this build I decided to try use some surface mount parts for the first time and get these assembled at the manufacturer.
 What was to be SMD and what I would add later was decided on a part by part basis.

-Almost all caps are to be soldered on as I chose to get name brand (Wima poly and Panasonic electrolytic) parts from RS Components, 2 tiny caps are SMD mainly as I was finding them hard to source.
+Almost all caps are to be soldered on as I chose to get name brand (Wima poly and Panasonic electrolytic) parts from RS Components, 2 caps are SMD mainly as I was finding them hard to source.
 C5/C6 are "extended" parts which means a £3 charge each to load less common parts them the machine.
 This sounds expensive but a Mica 51pF for C6 is £1.42 each and I'd need to order 50.
 Or pay the £3 and they cost £0.0092 each after that.

 Resistors are all SMD to save space and build time.
 I wouldn't expect them to affect the sound adversely as they are commonly used in modern production pedals, including those made by JHS.
 The hardest part was figuring out what wattage to go for.
 Handily JHS quote a 12mA draw on the pedal giving 0.108W @ 9V.
 So a 1/8W should be fine as no single resistor has a full draw through it but leaves some headroom incase I am wrong.

 All the diodes are SMD, mainly for size reasons but it also saves some build time and are a little cheaper that way.

-The 2 transistors are only available as SMD, though I am sure I could have found a suitable through hole part if I'd wanted.
-These are also extended parts but I'd need to buy 100 (£3.30) from RS so the cost difference is pretty minimal and saves trying to hand solder SMD parts.
+The 2 transistors are SMD, as thats what an MMBT5088 is.

 Finally I went for named Alpha 9mm pots and an RS pro switch to avoid nasty stuff from eBay and also mean I should be able to depend on them in future if I like them.